xhroot/xhroot/README.md

 * **Flutter**.
 One of the strongest contenders in the unified mobile space.
 This appears to be a practical way forward to support many devices affordably.
 Many applications do not need native performance.
 I'm still interested in Swift and Kotlin, though.
 * **Typescript**.
 Bringing stronger typing to Javascript seems like a good thing.
 * **Ruby + Rails**.
 I'm late to this game.
 I've had a "static-only" bias early in my career, working primarily on enterprisey software, but lately I've come around to favoring the fast iteration cycle of dynamically-typed languages.
+* **Containerization**.
+The idea of scripting, automating, and encapsulating an environment ensures a uniform environment across machines and time.
+Docker is but one implementation.
+VS Code's Docker integration is the future.

 #### Headings I've ended a prepostion with